Taking contact can disrupt a team’s defensive system, writes Peter Russell.

 We can do this by grouping the defence and spreading the ball – fixing the defence, because they must stay in their system – and move the ball towards the unexpected defender.

-In this system, you will find the team that makes one-on-one tackles, not overcommitting to the ruck, relying totally on individuals to make sound defensive tackles and decisions, ensuring the defensive line stays intact.
-This is where you can exploit weaker or slower defenders and system errors.
+In this system, you will find that the team makes one-on-one tackles, not overcomitting to the ruck, relying totally on individuals to make sound defensive tackles and decisions, to ensure the defensive line stays intact.
+This is where your attackers can exploit the weaker or slower defenders and system errors.

 Defensive systems around the ruck are pretty standard.
 The first three players next to one side of the ruck have specific roles, which I call the heart of the defence.
 Outside these players, the roles become less defined.